GourmandRecipeManager/gourmand/CONTRIBUTING.md

 # Contributing

-Thank you for taking an interest in contributing to Gourmet!
+Thank you for taking an interest in contributing to Gourmand!
 We appreciate that you're thinking about offering your time to improving the project, and it's our goal to respect your contribution accordingly.